Andy Moog

-Donald Andrew Moog (/ˈmoʊɡ/; born February 18, 1960) is a Canadian former professional ice hockey goaltender.
+Donald Andrew Moog (/moʊɡ/; born February 18, 1960) is a Canadian former professional ice hockey goaltender.
 Moog played in the National Hockey League (NHL) for the Edmonton Oilers, Boston Bruins, Dallas Stars and Montreal Canadiens, and also for the Canadian national team.
 Moog is a three-time Stanley Cup champion: 1984, 1985 and 1987.
 He earned the William M. Jennings Trophy in the 1989–90 NHL season for fewest total goals against the team during the regular season, sharing the trophy with his goaltending partner, Réjean Lemelin.

 Moog spent the 2009–10 season as an assistant coach for the Dallas Stars.

 Playing career

 Junior

 After playing minor hockey in Penticton, Andy Moog advanced to the junior ranks, first in the B.C.
 Junior Hockey League, and then on to the Billings Bighorns of the Western Hockey League (WHL), where he was named a WHL all star in 1979–80.
 Moog's talents caught the eye of the NHL's Edmonton Oilers, who made Moog their sixth pick – 132nd overall – in the 1980 NHL entry draft.